clarin-eric/VLO/DEPLOY-README.txt

    	./vlo_solr_importer.sh

    script in the vlo/bin directory.
-Messages are logged to the console.
+Messages are logged to the a log file.
    Because meta data is not static, it is recommended to run the importer a couple of times a week.
-Please note that, given the current (04.2014) set of data, a
-   run typically takes between two and four hours.
+Please note that, given the current (04.2014) set of data, a  run typically takes between two and four hours.

+   More information about running the importer can be found in the README.txt file.